noahbenson/cortex-annotate/config/README.md

   generally important.
 * **`config.yaml`**: This is the primary configuration file for the annotation tool.
 This is the primary file that must be edited in order to have a viable `cortex-annotate` project.
-The format specification of this file is below.
+The format specification of this file is detailed below.
 * **`requirements.txt`**: This file is a simple PyPI-style requirements file with one Python library requirement listed per line.
 These requirements are automatically installed when the docker image is built.